 You could also try their Facebook accommodation community page: facebook.com/brookesaccommodation

 Brookes Lettings houses are private properties in Oxford close to Headington and Wheatley campuses that are let and managed by the University.
 Again, you have an individual contract for a room in a shared house so you are only responsible for the rent on your room not the house.
 Let periods are for between 46 and 50 weeks.
 As with hall accommodation you can only end the let early if you can find another Brookes student who is not currently in Brookes accommodation to take your place.
-You will not pay a deposit but will need to pay a £230 booking fee which will be credited towards the rent.
 For more details of shared house availability contact the Accommodation Bureau by email on email@example.com, or telephone 01865 484660.

 This can be either in a family home or in a house that is occupied by tenants renting separate rooms in a single house.
 Rights and responsibilities vary depending on whether the landlord is resident.BUAS can give you further information on your individual situation.
 Brookes Accommodation Bureau http://www.brookes.ac.uk/studying-at-brookes/accommodation/ will give you a copy of their latest lodging list which has information on resident landlords with rooms available to rent.

 You can also join the Brookes Union Facebook Housing Group where students who have spare rooms to let or are looking for accommodation or housemates can post messages.